redhat-developer/dotnet-bunny/README.md

 It uses the same format for identifying, selecting and running tests as [dotnet-bunny](https://github.com/redhat-developer/dotnet-bunny/).

+It produces results in various forms, including a junit-compatible xml file.

 # Building

 Use the following command to build the `turkey` program and place it in the